10 Years is Enough!

 What is N3T?

-N3T (No To Third Term) is a grassroots movement of patriotic Gambians dedicated to protecting our democracy by ensuring term limits are respected.
+N3T (No To Third Term) is a non-partisan, civil and pressure group movement of patriotic Gambians dedicated to protecting our democracy by ensuring term limits are respected.

 Is N3T a political party?